 Getting enough sleep is not optional, it is a must-do.
 Not dealing with this is known to cause a variety of problems ranging from migraines and low energy to reducing your life-span.
-But how do you get good sleep in today's world where there's more stress, more work and less time?
-We show you how with a daily routine that your body will love and that you can start today.
+Even weight loss will not happen.
+Discover how to fix this with the perfect sleep schedule.

 Welcome to life in the Swiggy & Netflix world.

 A world where you have more conveniences than ever before.
 But also a world where your life seems busier than ever before.
 And more tiring.

 The demands on your time seem endless.
 Long days at work, daily commutes, catching-up on news, social media, your seemingly endless list of whatsapp groups, spending time with family and friends, some chores at home, helping the kids with some homework, some TV etc. If that isn't enough, there is always the backlog of things that you never seem to get time to do, like a walk or a workout or that book you’ve been meaning to read.
 Even though the day is spent mostly sitting and staring at screens, it’s somehow exhausting.
 Before you know it, the day is gone and you feel like you’re in low-battery mode and in need of a recharge.
 At some point you’ve got to go to bed, and so you do.

 Are you lying in bed and thinking of the day or what's ahead tomorrow?